What is Computational Drug Design?

 Recently, an off-shoot company from the ScreenSaver LifeSaver Project received a nearly £1 million grant from Innovate UK to continue research into novel anti-resistance, cancer-fighting antibiotics.

-STATE3 protein activates the expression of networks of genes involved in formation of tumors.
+Hyperactivation of the STAT3 protein activates the expression of networks of genes involved in formation of tumors.
 It has earned the label of ‘undruggable’ due to the difficulties in developing targeted drugs that will inhibit it and halt tumor growth.
 Computer-aided drug screening of hundreds of thousands of compounds by Dr. Ronald DePinho and colleagues was successful in identifying several lead compounds that inhibit the STAT3 protein in complex cancer models.
-With NFCR support, their efforts have led to a promising therapeutic now being commercialized by the AIM-HI Translational Research Initiative.
+With NFCR translational research support, their efforts have led to a promising therapeutic now treating patients in a clinical trial.
 To learn more, click here.